yudahendriawan/money-mind-chatbot-assistant/README.md

-# Build MoneyMind: Your AI ChatBot Sidekick for Super Smart Spending! 💰 Tools: LLM Tools, OpenAPI, and Gradio
+# Build MoneyMind: Your AI ChatBot Sidekick for Super Smart Spending! 💰 Tools: LLM Tools, OpenAI API, and Gradio

 ## Why MoneyMind?
 (The "Problem" & The "Magic")